jessekahner/chimp-wrapper/README.md

 there are tests suites in test/ before testing rename .env-sample.json to .env.json and edit the API_KEY inside to match the one for you testing account. all the created element gets deleted after tests.
+Also TEST_MAIL for mail testing, and LIST_ID used in campaings testing where you can use your dummy list if you need to test.

     npm test

+##Client-side support
+Builded a version for client but seems like the new api doesn't accept apiKey calls, I'll give it a look in the future or make a separate repo for the client version with OAuth.